 Official Compilation of Codes, Rules, and Regulations (NYCRR) volume 22 (parts A-D, "Judiciary") contains state court rules.
 Selected case annotations are located in part A behind an orange tab labeled Annotations - case notes and administrative notes.

-The civil and criminal rules of procedure are included in the consolidated laws (Civil Practice Law and Rules in chapter 8; Criminal Procedure Law in chapter 11.)
+The civil and criminal rules of procedure are included in the consolidated laws (Civil Practice Law and Rules (click on Laws) in chapter 8; Criminal Procedure Law in chapter 11.)
 New York has a combination of statutory and common law rules of evidence.
 Many of the statutory rules are in articles 45 of the CPLR and 60 of the CPL.
 For annotations, use an annotated code set such as McKinney's or New York Consolidated Laws Service (CLS).
 McKinney's and CLS also include the text of acts governing various New York courts and the local rules promulgated by these courts.
-The ny-st-ann database on Westlaw and the ny library, nycode file on LexisNexis also contain the consolidated laws.
+The ny-st-ann database on Westlaw, the ny library, nycode file on LexisNexis and New York Consolidated Law Service on Lexis Advance also contain the consolidated laws.
+The consolidated laws are also on Bloomberg Law.

 New York Standard Civil Practice Service, Desk Book (SCPS) is an annual one volume annotated guide to New York State court rules, including rules for specialized courts such as the Surrogate's Court.